-The Fairtrade Gold standard represents the pioneering work of the Fairtrade Labelling Organisation and Alliance for Responsible Mining.
-Both organizations worked very diligently to create this ground-breaking opportunity and it is hoped the results will create real developmental opportunities for the small-scale miners and transparent and traceable supplies of Gold for the jewellery industry.
+The Fairtrade Gold standard represents the pioneering work of the Fairtrade Labelling Organisation.
+Fairtrade alongside many other international development organisations have worked very diligently to create this ground-breaking opportunity and it is hoped the results will create real developmental opportunities for the small-scale miners and transparent and traceable supplies of Gold for the jewellery industry.

 Why we need Fairtrade Gold.

 Artisanal and small-scale mining (ASM) faces huge challenges in every area.
 Firstly small-scale miners are the forgotten majority in the mining sector.
 It is now estimated that over 100 million people globally are dependent on ASM for their livelihoods.
 ASM is a poverty driven activity with the average daily wage being an estimated $2.
 Politically national legislators have ignored ASM because it is usually a difficult sector to regulate and control, so advocacy for good legislation is very important to maximize the economic opportunity that ASM presents for southern governments.
 Also due to the economic vulnerability of miners they are open to exploitation on price by disreputable traders who take advantage of their geographical remoteness and lack of knowledge on pricing to buy cheap gold.
 Couple all this with the poverty in the sector, the irresponsible use of chemicals like mercury and cyanide in the extraction of the gold, lack of health and safety in ASM and gender inequality, it really is a sector that has been screaming out for fairtrade intervention for many years.